 International students coming to the Colburn Music Academy may obtain the student visa (F-1 Visa) only after acceptance.
 We will issue you an I-20 Form (students are responsible for shipping costs) and students must bring the I-20 to the nearest U.S. embassy or consulate, where American officials will finalize the visa process.
 There’s usually a fee of $200 or more for F-1 visas that must be paid before its issuance.
 There also may be separate processing charges, all of which must be covered by the student.
 Visit fmjfee.com/i901fee for details.

-Tuition is $15,000 for the 2020–21 school year.
+Tuition is $18,500 for the 2024–25 school year.
 Your tuition covers the full scope of the Music Academy’s curriculum for the full year.
 Note, tuition and fees may be subject to change.

 For a full list of fees, see the Schedule of Student Charges.

-The need of our current students and potential applicants consistently outweighs our available funds.
-If you would like to help us do more to support the futures of these exceptional students by providing philanthropic support to the Colburn Music Academy, please contact advancement@colburnschool.edu.
+The financial need of our current students and potential applicants consistently outweighs our available funds.
+If you would like to help us do more to support the futures of these exceptional students by providing philanthropic support to the Colburn Music Academy, please contact philanthropy@colburnschool.edu.

 To be considered for financial aid of any kind, a Parents’ Financial Statement (PFS) must be submitted at sssbynais.org, along with all required supplemental materials.
 Failure to fully complete the application and supplemental materials will result in ineligibility to be considered for financial aid.